-Overall, the laboratory Chemical Surplus program is a success.
-This program results in real cost savings for the University in two ways.
-First, utilizing chemicals from the redistribution program decreases the amount of new chemicals purchased.
+Chemical recycling and redistribution results in real cost savings for the University in two ways.
+First, utilizing chemicals decreases the amount of new chemicals purchased.
 Secondly, chemicals which are redistributed may not require disposal; therefore the University avoids the extremely high cost associated with that service.
 Since the early 1990s, the University has saved tens of thousands of dollars in the cost of chemical disposal and chemical purchases.

 If the waste chemical compound can not be recycled or a non-hazardous substitute is not available, the generator must determine if the material can be detoxified within the laboratory as part of the process which generates the waste.
 Some chemicals can be neutralized or made exempt from hazardous waste regulations by their destruction in the laboratory.
 An example of laboratory destruction would be neutralizing a strong acid or alkaline with a buffering solution.
-This must be done as part of the protocol and must be done according to documented methods.
+This should be done as part of the protocol and must be done according to documented methods.
 Waste can not be accumulated for neutralization or destruction at a later date.
 We do not have the materials available for your use, so it is expected that you purchase them yourself.